siisltd/Curiosity.Migrations/README.md

   </tbody>
 </table>

+If you don't find a desired database, you can contribute and add support by yourself.

 ## Install

-Curiosity.Migrations is available as a Nuget package.
+`Curiosity.Migrations` is available as a Nuget package.

 | Package | Build Status | Version | Downloads |
 |---------|------------|------------|------------|